AshaenM/ashaen_focusbear_intern_repo/ux-research-impact-reflection.md

 - Low adoption or engagement: Users may abandon the product
 - Biased design: Reflects designer’s preferences, not users’ reality
 - Rework: More changes needed later to fix preventable problems

+## Personal Reflection on how UX research informs design

+Last semester, for our capstone project, we were each required to create high fidelity prototypes for a mobile app.
+Once we completed them, we each showed them to each other and discussed them.
+We were able to identify a lot of features that could be designed better.
+In the end, without modifying them, we showed them to our client and he also pointed out similar issues and suggested better fixes.
+Then, we went back to our designs and redid them and showed improved ones next week.
+This experience really solidified the idea that UX research isn’t just a formality — it can totally reshape the direction of a product for the better.
+If we had not showed the client or discussed them between ourselves and moved straight to development,, we probably would’ve had to redevelop a lot of features which would have not been very fun.